- ASUG is the world’s largest SAP user group.

 The Inaccuracy of Claims Made by SAP Surrogates on SAP Forecast Accuracy

 - How would SAP customers learn that this prediction turned out to be untrue?

 - Will ASUG publish an article on this high level of error?

 - Will Deloitte inform its customers that SAP said this and what the results ended up being?

 - Who tells customers when SAP ends up being wrong?

-In several Linked In comments as of late, individuals that make their career in SAP and are SAP biased frequently make the accusation that Brightwork is biased.
+In several Linked In comments as of late, individuals that make their career in SAP and are SAP biased frequently accuse that Brightwork is biased.
 The accusation of bias is easy to make.
 However, it is curious when the person making the accusation has an easily traceable income stream to SAP.
-A traceable income stream is the most predictive elements to forecast bias.
+A verifiable income stream is the most predictive element to forecast bias.
 For example, it is why the sales forecast is the least accurate input of all the inputs to the forecasting process.
 I cover this in detail in the book Sales and the Statistical Forecast Combined.

 Biased can be measured mathematically when predictions are made that are quantitative.
 In this case, SAP’s forecast had an error of 185%, and it was positively biased.